microsoft/TechExcel-Operationalize-LLMs-with-LLMOps-automation/docs/Exercise_06/Exercise06.md

 The **LLMOps with Prompt Flow** template includes three example use cases: named_entity_recognition, web_classification and math_coding.
 The examples can serve as a reference for you to automate your own orchestration flow.
 For each example, a set of GitHub workflows has been provided to automate everything from unit testing to the deployment of the flow.
 These workflow files are located in the template's `.github/workflows` directory.

-In this Lab, we will use the **named_entity_recognition** example, which comes with the following workflows:
+In this exercise, we will use the **named_entity_recognition** example, which comes with the following workflows:

 The initial workflow, named `named_entity_recognition_pr_dev_workflow.yml`, is automatically triggered whenever a pull request (PR) is created.
 The primary objective of this workflow is to ensure that the code standards are consistently maintained across all submitted PRs.